 This consideration for self-defense is illustrated in the way spiral staircases were built in castles.
-These staircases were built so that those defending the castle at the top of the staircase had the advantage, the left of the step is thicker when walking down and your right hand is away from the wall, going up your right hand is against the wall, causing you to walk on a thinner part of the wall.
+These staircases were built so that those defending the castle at the top of the staircase had the advantage.
+When you are walking down, the left side of the step is wider and your right hand is away from the wall.
+When you are walking up, your right hand is against the wall, causing you to walk on the narrower side of the step.

 Horses as Vehicles

-Generally a right handed rider finds it easier to mount a horse from the left side.
-For safety it would be better to mount and dismount from the side of the road as a posed to the middle of the road so the horse would be ridden on the left side of the road.
+Generally, a right-handed rider finds it easier to mount a horse from the left side; this would be a reason to ride on the left.
+For safety, it would be better to mount and dismount from the side of the road as opposed to the middle of the road.

-When did Diving on the Left Become Law?
+When Did Diving on the Left Become Law?

-Driving Seat on the Right
+The Decision to Put the Driving Seat on the Right

-Driving in Other Parts of Europe.
+Driving in Other Parts of Europe

-Changing Driving Side when Crossing Borders
+Changing Driving Side When Crossing Borders

-If Britain Decided to Change to Right Side Driving
+If Britain Decided to Change to Right-Side Driving

 Would increase conformity with other countries and make driving abroad easier

-Cost of the change - road markings, motorway junctions, signs.
+Cost of the change: road markings, motorway junctions, signs

 Vehicles with steering wheels on the left are often cheaper due to being mass produced.

-All drivers would need to make the change, so some may need to re learn.
+All drivers would need to make the change, so some may need to re-learn.

-Buses, coaches etc would be dropping off and picking up towards the middle of the road due to their door position.
+Buses, coaches etc. would be dropping off and picking up towards the middle of the road due to their door position.

-Traffic lights with filters would need adapting,
+Traffic lights with filters would need adapting.

-One way streets might need reorganizing
+One-way streets might need reorganizing.

 © 2014 Ruthbro